PyTorch

 Introduction

-Pytorch, as described on their website is: “an open source machine learning framework that accelerates the path from research prototyping to production deployment”.
+Pytorch is an open source machine learning framework that accelerates the path from research prototyping to production deployment.

 Availability